-Club/ Activity Entrance Time Details Early Morning Care (Activate) Pupil From 7.30am Parents sign in child in entrance and hand over to staff Rise and Shine Pupil 8.20am - 8.40am Parents must supervise children until Wake up Shake up 0.20am - 0.40am 8.20am.
-Register is taken.
-The Work Out Main 8.20am - 8.35am teacher in charge must add the child's name to the register if it is absent from the list.
-Study Club (Year 5) Main 8.00am Teachers in charge registers pupils Music lessons Main as arranged Peripatetic teacher has register
+Club/ Activity Entrance Time Details Early Morning Care Pupil Pupil From 7.30am Parents sign in child in entrance (Activate) Fupit and hand over to staff Rise and Shine (KG & Pupil Parents must supervise Rec) Fupit 8.20am - children until 8.20am.
+Register Wake up Shake up 8.40am is taken.
+The teacher in charge (Y1,2,3) Main must add the child's name to Mork Out (VA E C) Iiaiii 8.20am - the register if it is absent from Work Out (Y4,5,6) 8.35am the list.
+Study Club (Veer E) Main 8.00am Teachers in charge register Study Club (Year 5) pupils Music lessons Main as arranged Peripatetic teacher has register